 A 3-wire RS232 data interface may also be implemented.
-Because of risk of overrun and data loss, especially at high baud rates, the 9-wire interface is the recommended implementation.
-Several steps must be taken to allow 3-wire configuration (i.e., only using S\TX, S\RX, and SIGNAL GND).
-These steps ensure the A3LA-RS and DTE work together without having hardware handshaking.
+Because of risk of overrun and data loss, especially at high bauds, the 9-wire interface is the recommended implementation.
+Take the steps below to allow 3-wire configuration (i.e., only use S_TX, S_RX, and SIGNAL GND).
+These steps ensure the A3LA-R and Data Terminal Equipment (DTE) to work together without having hardware handshaking.

-- Ensure the modem's DTR line is held high.
+Ensure the modem's Data Terminal Ready (DTR) line is held high.
 Using the modem's input voltage is fine for this purpose BUT ONLY if the input voltage is less than 5 VDC (see important note below).
-Looping back the modem's DSR line to the DTR line will NOT work.
-Leave the DSR line on the modem unconnected. - Disconnect the Clear To Send (CTS), Data Carrier Detect (DCD), Data Set Ready (DSR), Data Terminal Ready (DTR), Request To Send (RTS), and Ring Indicator (RI) lines between the DTE and modem. - 3.
-AT&Dn must be set to AT&D0 to ignore the DTR input from the DTE. - 4.
-AT&Kn must be set to AT&K0 for no flow control or AT&K4 for XON/XOFF software flow control. - 5.
+Looping back the modem's DSR line to DTR line will NOT work.
+Leave the Data Set Ready (DSR) line on the modem unconnected.

+- 2. Disconnect the (Clear To Send) CTS, (Data Carrier Detect) DCD, DSR, DTR, Request To Send (RTS), and Ring Indicator (RI) lines between the DTE and modem. - 3.
+Set AT&Dn to AT&D0 to ignore the DTR input from the DTE. - 4.
+Set AT&Kn to AT&K0 for no flow control or AT&K4 for XON/XOFF software flow control. - 5.
 The setting can be stored on the modem permanently (until another setting overwrites it) so that it remains after a power cycle.
 The modem allows two profiles in which settings are stored; choose either as a default profile.
-The relevant commands are &Wn and &Yn. &Wn stores the present configuration in profile <n>, where <n> can be either

-0 or 1. &Yn designates which profile is loaded after reset or power-up, where <n> is either 0 or 1.

-6. Any needs of the DTE must be addressed separately.
+The relevant commands are &Wn and &Yn. - a. &Wn stores the present configuration in profile <n>, where <n> can be either 0 or1. - b. &Yn designates which profile is loaded after reset or power-up; <n> is either 0 or 1. - 6.
+Address any needs of the DTE separately.

 WARNING: DO NOT use the modem's input voltage to bring the DTR line high when the input voltage is higher than 5 VDC.
-Supplying voltage higher than 5 VDC to the DTR line will permanently damage the A3LA-RS.
+Supplying voltage higher than 5 VDC to the DTR line will permanently damage the A3LA-R.

-Note: The Iridium's direct internet service when using the Windows-based Apollo client requires DCD to be present; hence, it is incompatible with a 3-wire serial configuration.
+Note: The Iridium's direct internet service when using the Windows-based Apollo client requires DCD to be present; hence it is incompatible with a 3-wire serial configuration.
 The direct internet with Apollo client is available only on the EMSS DoD gateway and NOT on the commercial gateway.